bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "Darling?"

 Her husband held up his other hand's index finger, as a sign to pause the upcoming question, before he asked one himself:
-"You say there is a keystone translate it?"
+"You say there is a keystone to translate it?"

 *Well, I didn't escape entirely.*